Accelerated Collegiate Experience

 Early admission is a program of enrollment in classes at FGCU on a full-time basis.
 The student is not registererd in any classes at the high school.

-Home education students have equal access to dual enrollment and early admission as public school students.
-Home education students must present evidence to FGCU that the home education program is in compliance with section 1002.41, F.S. in order to provide dual enrollment/early admission opportunities comparable to those for public school students.
-It is not a statutory requirement that home education students present a transcript at the time of entry to the dual enrollment/early admission program; however, it is highly recommended as there may be educational benefits to the student for sharing his or her education background.
-FGCU must enter into a Home Education Articulation Agreement with each student seeking enrollment in a dual enrollment/early admission course.
+Home education students have equal access to early admission just as public school students.
+Home education students must present evidence to FGCU that the home education program is in compliance with section 1002.41, F.S. in order to provide early admission opportunities comparable to those for public school students.
+FGCU must enter into a Home Education Articulation Agreement with each student seeking enrollment in an early admission course.
 There is no minimum GPA requirement for home education students.

 No. According to s.
-1007.271, F.S., school districts may not deny dual enrollment/early admission participation to students who meet statutory eligibility requirements and any additional college readiness requirements established by the Florida College System institution and included in the Dual Enrollment/Early Admission Articulation Agreement.
+1007.271, F.S., school districts may not deny early admission participation to students who meet statutory eligibility requirements and any additional college readiness requirements established by the Florida College System institution and included in the Early Admission Articulation Agreement.

 No. Only a Florida College/University System board of trustees is permitted to establish eligibility requirements in addition to those specified in s 1007.271, F.S.
-These additional requirements must be included in the Dual Enrollment/Early Admission Articulation Agreement.
+These additional requirements must be included in the Early Admission Articulation Agreement.

 Yes.
-Please see dual enrollment and early admission criteria at www.fgcu.edu/ACE
+Please see early admission criteria at www.fgcu.edu/ACE

-No. Under the dual enrollment/early admission program students must meet eligibility requirements to enroll in eligible courses at FGCU.
+No. Under the early admission program students must meet eligibility requirements to enroll in eligible courses at FGCU.

-Yes, many students take online course at FGCU.
-It is recommended that students have a computer and internet access at home, however computer/internet resources are available on campus.
+Yes, students may take an online course at FGCU.
+However, it is recommended that students consult with an FGCU advisor and have a computer and internet access at home.
+Computer/internet resources are available on campus.

-When and where are dual enrollment/admission courses taught?
+When and where are Early Admission courses taught?

 School district policies vary regarding student participation in high school activities.
 However, students in early admission programs are eligible under the Florida High School Athletic Association (FHSAA) to participate in high school athletics.
 Students may not be registered in activity related courses at the high school if they are early admission at FGCU.

-Dual enrollment students are subject to the same district policy as non-dual enrollment students.
-For example, if a non-dual enrollment student completes high school graduation requirements but has not graduated by December of his or her senior year and is allowed to continue taking high school courses in the spring term, then the dual enrollment student should also be permitted to take dual enrollment courses in the spring term.
+Early Admission students are subject to the same district policy as traditional high school students.
+For example, if an Early Admission student completes high school graduation requirements but has not graduated by December of his or her senior year and is allowed to continue taking high school courses in the spring term, then the Early Admission student should also be permitted to take courses in the spring term.
 Please check with your school district regarding their policy.

-No. If a student is projected to graduate from high school before the completion date of the FGCU course, the student may not take that course through dual enrollment.
-Following high school graduation dual enrollment students must appy to FGCU utilizing the FGCU online application; early admission students may notify the ACE Director or the FGCU Undergraduate Admission Office and are not required to submit an application.
+No. If a student is projected to graduate from high school before the completion date of the FGCU course, the student may not take that course through Early Admission.
+Following high school graduation Early Admission students are not required to submit an application to FGCU, but are transitioned to their respective college.

 Section 1003.437, F.S., specifies that “For the purposes of class ranking, district school boards may exercise a weighted grading system pursuant to s.
 1007.271.”
 For districts that use a weighted grading system, s.
 1007.271(18), F.S., states that “school districts and Florida College System institutions must weigh dual enrollment courses the same as advanced placement, International Baccalaureate, and Advanced International Certificate of Education courses when grade point averages are calculated.
 Alternative grade calculation or weighting systems that discriminate against dual enrollment courses are prohibited.”
 In addition, there should be no differentiation between the weighting of 1000 and 2000 level courses or courses that do not appear on the Dual Enrollment Course—High School Subject Area Equivalency List.